aria-mdr/Node-JS-Class-Notes/README.md

 ## Final Project Mile Stones

 - Sep 19: At this point you should have thought about what you want your project to be.
 Contact TA/teacher and discussed it with them.
 This is just an idea and requirment is to check in and make sure your idea meets the requirements
--Sep 30: You should have started to think what your UI would look like.
+- Sep 30: You should have started to think what your UI would look like.
 Draw your ideas and create a wire up what each page looks like.
 Submit these via email/slack.
-Drawing can be done with anything ( pen and paper, paint, Miro )
+Drawing can be done with anything (pen and paper, paint, Miro)
 - Oct 10: You should have your idea ready, designs done, and have created the designs with HTML, CSS (or any other FE technologies if you know it)
 - Oct 14: Your project FE should be up on github and avilable for vieweing
 - Oct 24: We now need to start thinking about functionality and how your project works. define what these functionalities are and think about how you can implement them.